austinjb995/Personal-Website-Flask-App/README.md

 ---

-## Requirements
+## 🧱 Requirements

-- Python 3.11+
-- Git
-- pip / virtualenv
+This app requires Python 3.11+ and a virtual environment.
+Install dependencies from `requirements.txt`.

 ## Python Dependencies